mvpoirier/mvpoirier.github.io/blog.md

 published: true
 ---

-Welcome to my __rarely updated__ blog!
+Welcome to my *rarely updated* blog!
 This is/was a place for me to share long-form writing on education, musings, and code snippets.
+The majority of these posts supported my teaching during the COVID-19 pandemic.

 ---